edmondscommerce/doctrine-static-meta/docs/Creating-New-Archetype-Fields.md

 ### The Trait Test

-You should take a look at the tests for similar traits when writing you test.
+You should take a look at the tests for similar traits when writing your test.
 They extend from `EdmondsCommerce\DoctrineStaticMeta\Tests\Large\C\Entity\Fields\Traits\AbstractFieldTraitTest` which has a number of common tests such as checking for valid data.

 To test a trait you might need a faker data provider, when you make this you will need to add it to `\EdmondsCommerce\DoctrineStaticMeta\Entity\Testing\EntityTestInterface::FAKER_DATA_PROVIDERS`.